Namaste India Trip Enquiry Form

-As the fourth largest world religion, Buddhism has made strong base in the continent of Asia.
+As the fourth largest world religion, Buddhism has made a strong base in the continent of Asia.
 Overall, it is preceded by Hinduism, Islam and Christianity in the entire globe.
 Founded in the northern part of India by Siddhartha Gautama Buddha, this religion is practised by those that are seekers of non-violence, peace and love in the world.
 Gautama Buddha was born in 563 B.C. in the Lumbini region of present-day Nepal.
 When he reached 29 years of age, he quit his family (wife and children) along with all the political affairs of his kingdom to find out about ‘truth’.
 In those days this practice of leaving one’s family to become an ascetic was well-accepted in the society.
 After studying Brahmanism for some time he rejected it and in 535 B.C. he took the ‘Buddha’ title which means ‘the awakened one’.
-In present day, Lord Buddha’s birthplace and the place where he received enlightenment (Bodh Gaya, Bihar) are visited by many devotees, mostly from places like China, Vietnam, Japan, Korea, Mongolia, Nepal and Sri Lanka.
+In the present day, Lord Buddha’s birthplace and the place where he received enlightenment (Bodh Gaya, Bihar) are visited by many devotees, mostly from places like China, Vietnam, Japan, Korea, Mongolia, Nepal and Sri Lanka.

 Namaste India Trip gives you the opportunity to make a pilgrimage to the place where Buddhism was born.
-The ‘Buddhist Pilgrimage Tours’ includes the important Buddhism hubs like Bodhgaya, Lumbini, Kushinagar, Vaishali, Sarnath and Sravasti.
-You will be given detailed tour of these places without any hassle and your safety will be guaranteed till the tour ends.
-This well-established online travel agency works with the aim to provide the best possible trip to all its customers with incentive like customization of tour packages befitting the customers’ needs.
+The ‘Buddhist Pilgrimage Tours’ includes important Buddhism hubs like Bodhgaya, Lumbini, Kushinagar, Vaishali, Sarnath and Sravasti.
+You will be given a detailed tour of these places without any hassle and your safety will be guaranteed till the tour ends.
+This well-established online travel agency works with the aim to provide the best possible trip to all its customers with an incentive like customization of tour packages befitting the customers’ needs.
 All in all the ‘Buddhist Pilgrim Tours’ will give you a chance to visit all the significant sites associated with Buddhism, making you learn more about the religion and its roots.
 Professional assistance of the highest quality is assured during the tour.

-Day 1- Bodhgaya Arrival:
+Day 01: Bodhgaya Arrival

 The Namaste India Trip representative will receive you at Gaya International Airport and transfer you safely to the hotel booked for lodging in Bodhgaya.
 Since Bodhgaya is where Buddha received ‘Enlightenment’ it acts as the spiritual dwelling place for Buddhists, attracting several believers from the entire world.
 This place is located close to river Niranjana and is counted among the Holiest pilgrimage site for Buddhists, ranking second among all four Buddhist pilgrimage locations.